Tell me about a time when you worked on a team based project when a member was not doing their share of the work.

 Teacher answer example

-"Writing curriculum is probably the largest team collaboration I'm a part of and there are occasionally members that don't pull their weight.
-At this point, I anticipate it and it doesn't phase me.
-I do all I can to try to get everyone excited about pitching in and collaborating on the future of their department, and give everyone the option to be a part of development that they are interested in.
+"Writing curriculum is probably the largest team collaborations I experience as a teacher.
+There are occasionally members that don't pull their weight.
+At this point, I anticipate it, and it doesn't phase me.
+I do all I can to get everyone excited about pitching in and collaborating on the future of their department.
+We give everyone the option to be a part of a development topic of interest.
 If that doesn't work, I just proceed as usual and pick up the slack when necessary."